MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-automatically.md

 1. Select the planning line for item 1110, Rim, and then choose the **Order Tracking** action.

-     The **Order Tracking** page shows that five rims are needed for each works order for front and back wheels respectively.
+     The **Order Tracking** page shows that five rims are needed for each production order for front and back wheels respectively.

      The same order tracking applies to the planning lines for items 1120, 1160, and 1170.
 For item 1120, the **Quantity per** field on the production BOM of each wheel item is 50 PCS, which result in a total need of 100.